Opinion | Why women at Wimbledon deserve to play the same number of sets as the men

 Want more articles like this?
 Sign up for the THINK newsletter to get updates on the week's most important cultural analysis

-Expecting women to deliver the kind of intensity and heightened theatrics that builds in a five-setter when they have nearly half the time to do so is laughable.
+Expecting women to deliver the kind of intensity and heightened theatrics that build in a five-setter when they have nearly half the time to do so is laughable.

 The reasons why women currently play best out of three in a Grand Slam have shifted and reversed and settled again.
 High-profile players like Andy Murray and Marina Erakovic have repeatedly made powerful, insistent calls that women are willing and able to play five sets.
 It seems that with every passing tournament, the urgency around women deserving equal playing time in tennis rises to a fever pitch around the final and deflates just as quickly.